 The responsible use of resources is an important foundation for sustainable production and sustainable products.
-The resources and materials used in production include, specifically, plastic granulate and regranulate.
+The resources and materials used in production include, specifically, plastic granulate and regranulate (MX switches in average 70%).

 Moreover, gold is applied to our switches due to the conductivity this allows.
 This layer can be measured in nanometers.
 In the year under report, total gold consumption was equivalent to around 15 kilograms.
-We do not source our 3TG raw materials from conflict-affected and high-risk areas.
+We do not source our 3TG (tin, tungsten, tantalum and gold) raw materials from conflictaffected and highrisk areas.